biosaxs-dev/molass-library/paper.md

 ![Decomposition ](docs/_static/simulated_data.png)

-Using the above relation, the solution can be calculated, in the sense in footnote[^3], as follows:
+Using the above relation, the solution can be calculated, in the sense of footnote[^3], as follows:

 [^3]: $P$ is determined as the best possible solution which minimizes $\| M - P \cdot C \|$.